-9.12.
+9.11.
 Policy ESD15 sets out that development should consider the amenity of both existing and future development.
-In this case, the planning history of the Blarney Stone public house to the north of the site shows that residential uses have been permitted above ground floor.
-It is understood that the kiosks and charging points do not create noise nuisance and the use of the parking spaces by electric vehicles is unlikely to be anymore disruptive than their use by non-electric vehicles.
-The kiosk or charging points are also unlikely to cause impacts to residential amenity otherwise.
+In this case, there are residential properties to the north and south of the position of the infrastructure.
+It is understood that the kiosks and charging points do not create noise nuisance and the use of the parking spaces by electric vehicles is unlikely to be any more disruptive than their use by non-electric vehicles.
+The kiosk and charging points are also unlikely to cause impacts to residential amenity otherwise.
 As such, the proposal complies with Policy ESD15 in this respect.